Chicken Divan Made from Scratch

 - Melt one tablespoon butter (you can substitute with olive oil or avocado) over medium heat.
 Turn the heat up to medium-high and add chicken in a single layer and sear it.
 Continue to cook and stir chicken until cooked through.
 Then evenly layer chicken on top of broccoli.

-- Melt 2 tablespoons butter with 2 tablespoons olive oil over medium heat (or just use olive oil for dair-free version).
-Whisk in cassava flour and cook stirring for 1 minute.
-Turn heat to low then gradually whisk in remaining 1 1/2 cups chicken broth and 1 cup of milk.
-Add remaining 1 cup milk, then add Dijon, Worcestershire sauce, spices, and chicken bouillon.
+- For the version with dairy: Melt 2 tablespoons butter with 2 tablespoons olive oil over medium heat (or just use olive oil for dair-free version).
+Whisk in cassava flour and cook, stirring for 1 minute.
+Turn heat to low, then gradually whisk in 1 1/2 cups chicken broth and 1 cup of milk.
+Add Worcestershire sauce, and spices.

-Add all the ingredients to the high- speed blender.
-Tharnser it to a small pot and cook it for 5 minutes, whisking in occasionally.
+- Cashew sauce: Add all the ingredients to the high- speed blender and blend until smooth.
+Transfer it to a small pot and cook it for 5 minutes, whisking in occasionally.